codabytez/codabytez/README.md

  ###

-* 🌍  I'm based in Abuja, Nigeria
+* 🌍  Based in Abuja, Nigeria

  ###

-* 🧠  I'm learning React and Tailwind
+* 🧠  Learning React and Tailwind

  ###

-* 🤝  I'm open to collaborating on Frontend Projects
+* 🤝  Open to collaborating on Frontend Projects

- ###

-* ⚡  Music has a way of speaking to my innermost emotion, bring healing and restoration to my soul 🥹

  #